gubaojian/Kite/README.md

 	}

-2, Register your CustomEvaluator to Kite
+2, register your CustomEvaluator to Kite as default evaluator.

      Kite.setDefaultEvaluator(new CustomEvaluator());